Article revised on March 18, 2020

-Solar panels have been proven to become a primary source of alternative energy for residential use.
-When you’re doing research on going solar, you probably come across the Renewable Energy Tax Credits, or Solar Investment Tax Credit (ITC).
-This is one of the many implements from the government to make solar energy affordable for all Americans.
+Solar panels have been proven to become a primary source of renewable energy for residential and commercial use.
+When doing research on going solar, it’s likely you’ve come across the Renewable Energy Tax Credit, or Solar Investment Tax Credit (ITC).
+This is one of the many incentives implemented by the government to make renewable energy affordable and more desirable for all Americans.

-The ITC, also known as Renewable Energy Tax Credits, allows solar customers nationwide to deduct 30 percent of the solar installation cost from your federal taxes.
-While the ITC has been available since 2006, it will, unfortunately, begin to decrease after 2019.
+The Solar ITC, also known as Renewable Energy Tax Credits, allows solar customers nationwide to deduct 26 percent of the solar installation cost from your federal taxes.
+While the ITC has been available since 2006, it will, unfortunately, begin to decrease starting 2020.

 - In 2020, the federal tax credit will go down to 26% for construction beginning in that year.